 Each and every state keeps a record of someone’s criminal background.
 These online databases are all linked so you are able to track criminal convictions from other states.
 You are able to go to county courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you are able to get a listing of all the arrests, charges, or convictions for any of the following crimes: